 Or maybe the extra juices and chemical signatures given off by a molting crab is the X-factor that fish can’t resist.

-Either way, if you see an off-color crab in the sieve that’s soft to touch, use that one first or whenever you’re on fish but can’t seem to get any takers.
+Either way, if you see an off-color crab in the sieve that’s soft to touch, like the top crab in the photo below, use that one first or whenever you’re on fish but can’t seem to get any takers but you know you're on fish or in a good area.

-Also, note that a small sandworm grub bait is pretty effective when you can’t find crabs for bait.
+Also, note that a small Gulp! sandworm or curlytail grub bait is pretty effective when you can’t find crabs for bait.

-I’m very happy to use this in winter and regularly catch corbina on the 1-inch sections of camo neris variety of the Berkley Gulp!
-Sandworm range.
+I’m very happy to use these fake baits in winter and regularly catch corbina on the 1-inch sections of camo neris variety of the Berkley Gulp!
+Sandworm range, fishing to structured water in the same way I would if fishing over (or near) a bed of sand crabs.

-9) Corbina Fishing: How to hook a Sand Crab (sand flea)
+How to hook a Sand Crab (sand flea / mole crab)

 Now you've found some awesome bait, and maybe a likely structured spot in the surf, let's look at how to hook a sand crab.